 A Network-wide outcomes measurement system evaluates individual progress and service delivery program effectiveness at the program level.
-OCOK provides network agencies with a quarterly "Provider Performance Report" that outlines the provider's performance on key indicators on several domains.
+OCOK provides Child-Placing Agencies Providers with a quarterly "Provider Performance Report" that outlines the Provider's performance on key indicators on several domains.
 Examples of information that may be provided: Placement Performance, Contract Compliance, Safety Performance, Financial Wellness, Child Wellness, etc. Information allows the Provider to see trends over time of their own performance as well as how they compare to the Network.

 - A. OCOK's overall purpose is to protect children and youth and to act in their best interest.
-We focus on children, youth, and their families and seek active involvement of the children and youth's family members to solve problems that lead to abuse or neglect.
+OCOK focuses on children, youth, and their families and seek active involvement of the children and youth's family members to solve problems that lead to abuse or neglect.
 The objectives outlined by DFPS and agreed to by OCOK are to: - 1.
 Prevent further harm to children and youth and keep them with their families when possible; - 2.
 Provide permanency for children and youth in substitute care by resolving family safety concerns and returning children and their youth to their families; and - 3.
-Provide permanency for children and youth who cannot return to their families. - B. Providers will be monitored through the OCOK's Continuous Quality Improvement process in order to ensure compliance with applicable federal, state, and local laws, codes and regulations, including those related to the following but is not limited to: - 1.
-Licensure
+Provide permanency for children and youth who cannot return to their families. - B. As part of their daily work, the OCOK Data Quality team uses automated discrepancy reports to compare data across multiple business systems, including IMPACT and OCOK's placement matching system (CareMatch), Provider's services and payment system (Evolv).
+When discrepancies appear or when data is missing, the Data Quality Coordinator is responsible for working with others to track down the correct information and to resolve discrepancies, with the goal of ensuring data in all systems match.